 he beautiful new visitor centre is very welcoming, with regular Distillery visits, and a superb shop.
 Recently they even staged an Opera!
 The main Glen Scotia single malts are Double Cask, Victoriana, and a 15 year Old, but there are always a number of expressions and single cask limited editions of the award winning single malt brand, some peated, some not.

 Glen Scotia welcomes visitors by appointment and to various scheduled tours and tastings.
 The visitor centre shop sells a wide array of merchandise, as well as the amber nectar!

 beinn an tuirc

 Beinn an Tuirc is quite a recent addition to the distillery family in the Campbeltown area.
 Producing a number of Gin varieties at their sustainable still just North of Campbeltown at Torrisdale, this multi award winning company boasts Kintyre Gin, Tarbert Legbiter Navy Strength Gin, Pink Gin, Orange and Coffee Liqueur and Oloroso Aged Gin.
 Starting by creating a hydro-electric power source on their own land to run the still, they have continued to keep sustainability at the forefront of their thinking.
-There is now a shop, and a Gin School will commence once Covid 19 rules allow.
+There is now a shop, a cafe and a Gin School.

 In Campbeltown there are various shops associated with the distilleries: Halls of Campbeltown for Gins and a variety of Beers; Cadenheads for Springbank related items plus a number of their own bottlings and merchandise; Springbank shop on the Distillery site itself, and the Glen Scotia Distillery shop.
 Enjoy!